The Reverend Peyton's Big Damn Band: The Front Porch Sessions

-This self-produced album was released on March 10, 2017 marking a return to their private Family Owned Records label, distributed by Thirty Tigers and consists of original songs apart from a cover of the Furry Lewis song "When My Baby Left Me".
+This self-produced album was released on March 10, 2017, marking a return to their private Family Owned Records label, distributed by Thirty Tigers and consists of original songs as well as covers of the Furry Lewis song "When My Baby Left Me", a traditional gospel song first recorded by The Wiseman Quartet "Let Your Light Shine On Me" and Don Whiston's "Cornbread and Butterbeans".
 Featuring quieter instrumentation than the previous recording, with drummer Max Senteney occasionally playing a suitcase instead of a traditional drum kit, attempting to capture the sound of the band playing on the front porch of their home.